 Section 2.
 Within two weeks of the meeting referred to in Section 1, the Council Secretary shall send ballot forms to all qualified voting members of the Council with all returned ballots to be received with in forty-five days after the date that the Secretary sends out the ballot forms.
 These Bylaws may then be amended via ballot sent to the qualified voting members with two thirds of those responding voting in the affirmative.
 The Council board may adopt policies and procedures for balloting in conformance with applicable statutes.

 Section 3.
 IFMA may require the Council to amend its Bylaws at any time to conform with IFMA’s Articles of Incorporation, Constitution, Bylaws or adopted policies.

 Article XIII: Not-for-profit, Professional Association

 Section 1.
 Council is organized and operated exclusively for the purpose described in Section 501(c)(6) of the U.S. Internal Revenue Code or the corresponding provisions of a future United States of America revenue law.

 Section 1.
 Provisions for suspension, termination, and dissolution of the Council shall be as provided for in the Association Bylaws and such policies as the Association Board may adopt in support of the Bylaws.
 If the Council is unable to dissolve and liquidate its assets, the Association’s President shall be deemed the Council’s representative and may perform all acts useful and necessary for the dissolution of the Council and the liquidation of its assets.”

 Article XV: Numbering of Articles and Sections

+Section 1.
 The Council Board of Directors is authorized to number the articles and sections of these Bylaws to correspond with any changes that may be approved.

-Ratified this ____ day of _______, _______, by the _____________ Council Board of Directors
+Ratified this 18th day of December 2017, by the Facility Management Consulting Council Board of Directors: